ilyadash/music_pool/readme.md

 ## Usage

-'Server' here is just a machine where your bot is running and where track to listen are downloaded.
+'Server' here is just a machine where your bot is running and where track files to listen are stored.
-Required OS: Windows or Linux.
+Required server OS: Windows or Linux.

 ### Installation

 *   Download bot files from this repositiry to yoor server, using `git clone` command
+*   Install ffmpeg framework on your server
 *   Install required packages using `pip` in your terminal/powershell:

 ```bash